 PHIL 460 - Seminar in Philosophy (4)

 Intensive study of a specific topic or author, including a term paper that engages recent scholarship and follows disciplinary conventions.
 May be repeated for credit with a change in topic.
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 60 college credits and any 300-level philosophy course, or consent of the department chair.